hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Editor:    Nonlinear Animation
    :Menu:      :menuselection:`Strip --> Transform`

-Move
+Move :kbd:`G`
-   Move the selected NLA-strips in time or to different NLA-track.
+   Move the selected strips in time or to a different track.
 Extend :kbd:`E`
-   Extend the selected NLA-strips.
+   Lets you quickly move the selected strips that are on a certain side of the Playhead.
+   This is handy if you need to, say, move all the strips after a certain time point to the right to make space for new ones.

+   To use this operator, first select some or all strips and place your mouse cursor to the left or right of the Playhead.
+Then, press :kbd:`E`, move the mouse to move (only) the strips on that side of the Playhead, and press :kbd:`LMB` to confirm (or :kbd:`RMB` to cancel).

+   If a strip straddles the Playhead, only its starting/ending point will be moved (again depending on the position of the mouse cursor).
 Scale :kbd:`S`
-   Scale the selected NLA-strips.
+   Scales the selected strips, using the Playhead as the pivot point.

 .. _bpy.ops.nla.swap: